-The temporal considerations, pertaining to how to file divorce in India, differ with respect to the nature of the divorce petition.
+The temporal considerations, pertaining to how to file a divorce in India, differ with respect to the nature of the divorce petition.

 For a mutual consent divorce petition to assume legal validity post-completion, the procedure might take approximately six months.
 However, the law dictates that no such petition can be filed prior to the completion of twelve months from the date of legal registration of the marriage.
 Furthermore, the First and Second motions of the divorce petitions need to have a gap of six months in between.
 The court can, however, use its discretion to waive off this cooling period in certain cases.
 Thus, in the case of mutual consent divorce petitions, the time required usually ranges from 18 to 24 months.

-The temporal considerations pertaining to how to file divorce in India, in the case of contested divorce petitions, are significantly more drawn out.
-Owing to the various complications that usually characterise such cases, the procedure usually takes 3 to 5 years to arrive at a complete resolution.
+The temporal considerations pertaining to how to file a divorce in India, in the case of contested divorce petitions, are significantly more drawn out.
+Owing to the various complications that usually characterize such cases, the procedure usually takes 3 to 5 years to arrive at a complete resolution.
 It some cases, owing to the possibility that either party can challenge the implementation of a passed decision in the High Court or the Supreme Court, the procedure might be further protracted.

-The monetary considerations pertaining to how to file divorce in India differ distinctly depending on a host of factors.
+The monetary considerations pertaining to how to file a divorce in India differ distinctly depending on a host of factors.
 Generally, mutual consent divorce petitions are less economically burdening as compared to contested divorce petitions.
 Mutual consent divorce petitions can be handled by a single common lawyer representing both the parties to the petition.
 Contested divorce petitions necessitate individual divorce lawyers for both the concerned parties with divorce law.
-The difference in time required for the resolution of the two types of divorce petitions also add decisively to the incurred expenses.
+The difference in time required for the resolution of the two types of divorce petitions also adds decisively to the incurred expenses.